jerryp1/mapcomp/README.md

 Unit tests of building blocks that designed in our protocol can also be performed at will.

-Note: The path of native-tool must be set as running parameters.
+Note: The path of native-tool MUST be set as running parameters.
 An example is:
 ``-ea -Djava.library.path=/YOUR_MPC4J_ABSOLUTE_PATH/mpc4j-native-tool/cmake-build-release:/YOUR_MPC4J_ABSOLUTE_PATH/mpc4j-native-fhe/cmake-build-release``

 ## Benchmarks